patrickfatrick/marky-marked/README.md

 - Ability to customize instances, particularly with some or all of marked's options.
 - Possible updates to undoing and redoing state by prioritizing formatting changes over user input (the idea being to always undo or redo to any toolbar action, overriding the index provided in the undo/redo methods).
 This would be an option as well.
+- On a smaller note, probably a few improvements to link and image inserting, autopopulating the currently selected text into the dialog.

 ## License